Changing company culture – practical steps for HR

 “For acquiring companies, the excitement is almost always about where they are going – that is, their strategy for gaining greater growth and productivity.
 But when mergers fail, it’s often because no one focused on who they are – that is, their culture, which is critical to successfully bringing different groups of people together.” – Punit Renjen, Deloitte Global CEO

 HR’s role in change management comes to the fore during mergers and acquisitions.
-Christian Scholtes, Managing Partner at TPCL Romania, consulted during two very different mergers, one which failed and one that succeeded.
+Christian Scholtes, the current Chairman of TPCL Global, consulted during two very different mergers, one which failed and one that succeeded.

 The first occurred when two large multinationals in professional services merged.
 TPC’s recommendations on how to create a new culture were requested, but Christian witnessed how these recommendations were ignored.
 The companies instead tried to manage the merger by organising traditional get-togethers, celebration events and company parties.
 But even at the events, the employees from each company were split, socialising only with those from their own original organisation, forming two camps on different sides of the room.
 Not long after, the majority of the talent left the company, seeking a better culture elsewhere.

 By contrast, Christian consulted on a program developed by a European company that brought the operations of two countries together – one from Northern Europe, one from Eastern Europe.
 They each operated within the cultural framework of very different nations.

 After the initial consultancy – which involved interviews, focus groups, discussions with senior leaders – some potential hazards were identified.
 To tackle these, challenging meetings were held in which employees from both countries voiced their distrust and what they disliked about the other culture.
 They said these things in front of one another, with the help of skilled facilitators from TPCL.